 - Mark the apartments which interest you.

-- Note down, preferably on computer, all the apartments you like with their general location, features, contact information, rent amount and what it includes.
+- Note down, preferably on your computer, all the apartments you like with their general location, features, contact information, rent amount and what it includes.
 When you start booking appointments, this will be necessary, or you will waste time in trying to locate the ad.

 - Do the same, every day, with online classifieds such as Wanted in Rome and VCN-Rome Yahoo Group, the latter of which is also on Facebook.